Sheila Abdus-Salaam: Career

 Turner took her first husband's surname, Abdus-Salaam, and retained it during her professional career.

-Before joining the bench, Abdus-Salaam worked as a staff attorney for Brooklyn Legal Services and served in the New York State Department of Law as an assistant attorney general in the civil rights and real estate financing bureaus.
+Before becoming a judge, Abdus-Salaam worked as a staff attorney for Brooklyn Legal Services and served in the New York State Department of Law as an assistant attorney general in the civil rights and real estate financing bureaus.
 She subsequently served on the New York City Civil Court from 1992 to 1993.
-Abdus-Salaam was elected a justice of the New York Supreme Court in 1993, and served in that capacity from 1993 to 2009.
+Abdus-Salaam was elected a justice of the New York Supreme Court in 1993 and served in that capacity from 1993 to 2009.
 In 2009, she was designated as a justice of the Appellate Division of the New York Supreme Court, First Judicial Department by Governor David Paterson.
 She served as an associate justice of the Appellate Division from 2009 until 2013.

 On April 5, 2013, following the death of New York Court of Appeals Judge Theodore T. Jones, Abdus-Salaam was nominated by Governor Andrew Cuomo to fill the resulting vacancy on New York's highest court.
 She was confirmed by the New York State Senate without opposition in a voice vote held May 6, 2013.
 She became the first female African-American judge to serve on the New York Court of Appeals.

-Abdus-Salaam was seen as a liberal voice on the bench.
+USA Today described Abdus-Salaam as a liberal voice on the bench.
 In 2016, she authored the opinion of the Court in In Re Brooke S.B. v.
 Elizabeth A. C.C., a landmark decision allowing the domestic partners of biological parents to seek child custody or visitation in circumstances where the partners had decided to conceive and raise a child together.